lame/five_weeks_abroad/_posts/2017-09-17-the-one-where-ryan-finally-writes-an-article.markdown

 working days to my regular work schedule to test my own dicipline with this newfound freedom while still close to the office; working from the couch or quiet coffee shops.
 This was integral to becoming better at working remote, 0 to 100 is a strategy that is setting you up for failure.
 Another lucky coincidence is that my job has offices in several timezones.
-This puts a need for people to communicate asynchronously through slack (hopefully) or email (if they're mas at you I guess).
+This puts a need for people to communicate asynchronously through slack (hopefully) or email (if they're mad at you I guess).
 This culture of employees working between offices and timezones was promising for a more extreme arrangement or working overseas.